Skip to content

 [INFO] Bhlabala Bhlabala Bhlabala Bhlabala Bhlabala Bhlab...(Length: 900)

-Some log content inherently contains line breaks that we cannot control, such as the function call stack list that needs to be output when reporting errors.
-In JSON format, the entire content is in the message field, which poses no problem, but if output in plain text, it will split the log content, such as:
+Some log content itself includes uncontrollable line breaks, such as function call stack lists that need to be output when encountering errors.
+In JSON format, the entire content in the message field does not present any problems, but if output in plain text format, it will fragment the log content, such as:

 Python